 Finally, there have been several questions regarding the often referenced "Business Case Study," or PSE Report, mentioned above.
-The initial study was completed in 2015 at the request of department staff, to determine the economic viability of pursuing an AMI deployment.
-The study was conducted primarily to give staff an understanding of the status of the developing technology and viability of full deployment as a follow-on to our successful pilot conducted as part of the NEDO project in 2012.
-As such, the study was never presented in its entirety to the Board.
-The report has been referenced several times and excerpts from it presented at several discussions with the Board and individual Board members.
+The initial study was completed in 2015 to determine the economic viability of pursuing an AMI deployment.
+The study was conducted primarily to give staff an understanding of the status of the developing technology and viability of full deployment as a followon to our successful pilot conducted as part of the NEDO project in 2012.
+The report has been referenced several times and excerpts from it presented in several discussions with the Board and individual Board members.
 Relevant excerpts from the report were included for the January 2018 Board discussion which was pulled from the agenda and the February 2018 informational discussion regarding the merits of AMI deployment.
 In preparation for the August discussion, staff did review the assumptions and costs included in the 2015 report and considered both to still be relevant to the current proposal being considered, and so presented that report and discussion in the August agenda.
-Based on Board comments and concerns, however, we did contact Power Systems Engineering, with whom we are maintaining a support agreement for the duration of the project and asked them to update the analysis.
+Based on Board comments and concerns, however, we did contact Power Systems Engineering, with whom we are maintaining a support agreement for the duration of the project, and asked them to update the analysis.
 That updated report and analysis is included in its entirety herewith and will be presented in full tonight.
 The report is in Power Point format.
 Covered is:

-- 1) A brief history of the evolution of meter reading technology, - 2) An overview of the capabilities and benefits of an AMI deployment, both from a customer perspective and from a utilities operational perspective, - 3) A presentation of some samples of reports and analytics that are typical of a robust AMI system such as is contemplated here, and finally - 4) An economic analysis comparing the projected project cost with the anticipated net present value of future cost savings, including a description of the assumptions used to determine those potential savings.
+- 1) A brief history of the evolution of meter reading technology, - 2) An overview of the capabilities and benefits of an AMI deployment, both from a customer perspective and from a utilities operational perspective, - 3) A presentation of some samples of reports and analytics that are typical of a robust AMI system such as is contemplated here, and finally, - 4) An economic analysis comparing the projected project cost with the anticipated net present value of future cost savings, including a description of the assumptions used to determine those potential savings.
 Note the projected project cost has been updated to reflect this proposed project specifically.